Ultimate Yakima Real Estate Investing Guide for 2026

 Economy

-Yakima has recorded a median household income of .
-The median income for all households in the entire state is , as opposed to the country’s median which is .
+The median household income in Yakima is .
+The median income for all households in the whole state is , compared to the national median which is .

 Economy Quick Stats